 The Town will provide two (2) paid personal days each to all full-time and one (1) paid personal day to part-time employees working regularly at least 20 hours per week.
-Call-Per Diem and Temporary Employees are not entitled to any paid personal days.
+A day for firefighters working 24-hour shifts is 12 hours.
+Part-time employees working less than 20 hours per week regularly, Call-Per Diem and Temporary Employees are not entitled to any paid personal days.
 New employees will receive pro-rated Personal Days based on hire date.
 Personal days may not be carried over from year to year, and employees will not be paid for personal days not taken during the year upon separation from employment.
 All personal days must be approved in advance by your Department Head or the Town Administrator.